Eugene Izzi: Writing career

 Izzi began his career as a form of personal therapy, writing during periodic layoffs from the steel mills.
 His hard work allowed him to repair his relationship with his wife, and quit drinking.
 After several years of steady rejection, St. Martin's Press published The Take in 1987.
 Bad Guys followed in 1988 and The Eighth Victim in the same year.

 As his book sales increased and the positive reviews continued, Izzi landed a lucrative deal with Bantam Books to publish Tribal Secrets.
 Bantam provided a substantial advance, expecting the title to rank Izzi alongside contemporaries like Elmore Leonard, Tony Hillerman, Sara Paretsky, and Ed McBain.

 Reviews of Tribal Secrets were poor, as were sales.
 Bantam quickly remaindered the title, angering Izzi, who believed the publisher failed to properly market and support his work.
 The dispute between author and publisher became contentious, eventually resulting in an unusual agreement.
 Izzi would be allowed to keep his advance, but was forbidden to publish under his own name for the next three years.

 Izzi adopted the pseudonym Nick Gaitano and published three novels under that name.

 His most successful title was The Criminalist, published posthumously in 1998.

 Suspicious death

 On December 7, 1996, Izzi was found hanged, his body dangling outside the 14th-story window of his writing office in downtown Chicago.
 When his body was discovered, Izzi was wearing a bulletproof vest.
 In his pockets, investigators found brass knuckles, a can of "disabling spray" (likely mace or pepper spray), and a computer disc containing an unfinished manuscript.

-Although officially ruled to be suicide and his family accepted the coroner's verdict, the strange manner of Izzi's death and unusual items found with his body have led to numerous conspiracy theories.
+Although officially ruled to be suicide and his family having accepted the coroner's verdict, the strange manner of Izzi's death and unusual items found with his body have led to numerous conspiracy theories.
 Among these were claims that Izzi had infiltrated a white supremacist group and was planning to detail their activities in a future book.
 In addition, the bizarre scene is said to resemble one portrayed in the unfinished manuscript.